mpeder/iotcttnhack/README.md

 # IoT Central Lorawan TTN Hackaton
 The goal of this workshop is to setup a working end-to-end IoT solution based on Azure IoT Central, The Things Network and Lorawan.

+The overall flow for the IoT telemetry:

 ![flow image][flow]

-[flow]: /resources/flow.png "Flow"
+The device we will be using:

+![node image][node]

+The gateway used:

+![laird image][laird]

-During this hackaton will complete the following tasks:
+During this hackaton you will complete the following tasks:
 - Setup an Arduino Development Environment
 - Configure and program a device
 - Configure and setup a LoraWAN gateway